SEESolutions-it/DpdlEngine/Install_requirements.md

 The library can be compiled for additional platforms by us on your request by writing to info@seesolutions.it

+You may delete the libraries for platforms that you do not use (e.g. ./lib/native/someplatform )

+## Embedded 'Python' code

+Note: Currently the 'DpdlEngine lite' release includes the native Python library '**libdpdlpython**' for **MacOS (arm64)** and **Linux (x86_64)**

+	* **on Linux:** Python version 3.2m (gcc version 4.4.7)
+	* **on MacOS:** Python version 3.12 (Apple clang version 14.0.3)

+Support for more platforms will be released soon.
+MicroPython will also be available as option.

+## Embedded 'OCaml' code

+The embedding of OCaml code is still experimental, but works.

+See the official OCaml-java documentation at http://www.ocamljava.org/documentation/

+Eventually update the 'ocamlrun-scripting.jar' in the ./lib folder with the newest release downloaded from ocamljava.org

 # How to run